HexxKing/HexxKing/README.md

 <h3>👽 Fun Facts</h3>

   - Retired Disney Princess
-  - Studied 14 Different Styles of Dance over 18 Years of My Life
+  - Studied 14 Different Styles of Dance over 18 Years
   - Took Up Longboarding at 25 and Roller Skating at 30 Years Old
   - Collects Carnivorous Plants
   - Performed Burlesque with a Troupe of Drag Kings